U.N. says almost 4,000 Afghans killed or wounded in first half of 2019

 “The fact remains that only a determined effort to avoid civilian harm, not just by abiding by international humanitarian law but also by reducing the intensity of the fighting, will decrease the suffering of civilian Afghans,” he said.

-U.S. and other NATO troops are stationed in Afghanistan as part of a mission to train, assist and advise Afghan forces and to carry out counter-terrorism operations.
+U.S. and other NATO troops are stationed in Afghanistan on a mission to train, assist and advise Afghan forces and some members of U.S. forces carry out counter-terrorism operations.

 Colonel Sonny Leggett, a spokesman for U.S. forces in Afghanistan, rejected the methods and findings used by UNAMA, saying the collection of evidence by U.S. forces was “more thorough, evidentiary and accurate”.